Last Updated on March 27, 2023 by Matt Musico

 Alex Gordon: 190 Home Runs

-A career Royal, Alex Gordon‘s calling card during his 13 years in the big leagues was what he did with his glove in the outfield.
+A career Royal, Alex Gordon‘s calling card was what he did with his glove.
 The three-time All-Star and 2015 World Champion won eight Gold Gloves and two Platinum Glove awards.
 His first four Gold Gloves came consecutively from 2011-14, and his last four also came consecutively from 2017-20.

 Similar to Otis, Gordon only racked up two different seasons of 20-plus homers.
-He remained consistent in hitting double digits, though, collecting at least 10 dingers 10 times.
+He remained consistent in hitting double digits, though, collecting at least 10 dingers on 10 occasions.
 Gordon’s best two-year stretch on offense came in 2011 and 2012.
-His OPS marks of .879 and .822 were the two best single-season numbers of his career, and it was the only time he finished above .800 in consecutive years.
+His OPS marks of .879 and .822 were the two best single-season numbers of his career.
+It was the only time he finished above .800 in consecutive years.

 Royals All Time Home Run Leaders: The Rest